-Organizational Psychology attempts to understand and explain human behavior in organizational settings; including culture, structures, and communications.
-This course will introduce the methods, practices, theories, and research, which includes the psychological aspects such as work attitudes and motivation, as well as group dynamics, organizational communication-and structures.
-This course requires a research project.

-Prerequisite: PSY101, 60 earned credit hours, or permission of instructor
+Organizational Psychology attempts to understand and explain human behavior in organizational settings; including culture. structures. and communications.
+This course will introduce the methods. practices, theories, and research, which includes the psychological aspects such as work attitudes and motivation, as well as group dynamics, organizational communication-and structures-This course requires a research project.
+Prerequisite: PSY101, or permission of instructor